 Mr. Netser (interpretation): Thank you, Mr. Speaker.
-Whenever the government puts out a tender for a contract, and the bids are higher than the monies set aside, then the government starts asking the MLAs.
-I'm suspecting that this is for more than three contracts, and whenever a bid is over the budgeted amount, then they do a supplementary appropriation to regular MLAs to ensure the project goes ahead.
+Whenever the government puts out a tender for a contract and the bids are higher than the monies set aside, then the government starts asking the MLAs.
+I'm suspecting that this is for more than three contracts.
+Whenever a bid is over the budgeted amount, they put in a supplementary appropriation request to regular MLAs to ensure the project goes ahead.

-I would like to ask the minister: if the bid is not too much higher than the money appropriated, or it is not substantially over the monies available, would the department be able to consider making a supplementary appropriation to pay for the increased bid over the monies available?
-Can the minister commit to that, because these important projects have been waiting for a long time to be done?
+I would like to ask the minister: if the bid is not too much higher than the money appropriated or it is not substantially over the monies available, would the department be able to consider making a supplementary appropriation to pay for the increased bid over the monies available?
+Can the minister commit to that since we have been waiting a long time for these important projects to be done?
 Thank you, Mr. Speaker.